DenverCoderOne/siema/docs/index.md

 - [Vue version](https://www.npmjs.com/package/vue2-siema) by Carlos Nogueira
 - [Siema-rails](https://github.com/Naggi-Goishi/siema-rails) by Naggi Goishi

 ## Contributing

-Siema's purpose is to provide a basic carousel tool and allow developers to extend it by using the available methods.
+Siemano's purpose is to provide a basic carousel tool and allow developers to extend it by using the available methods.
 It doesn't come with any complex configuration and myriad options — I would like to keep it this way.
 If you need a more powerful library I recommend the amazing [Flickity](http://flickity.metafizzy.co/) by David DeSandro or [Swiper](http://idangero.us/swiper/) by iDangero team.

 Bug fixes are more than welcome.
 If you have a feature suggestion please [open an issue](https://github.com/pawelgrzybek/siema/issues) on Github.
 Before sending a pull request make sure to use the `build` task please.